nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Importing the project into Eclipse

 0. Fork this repo, and clone the fork to your computer
 1. Open Eclipse (Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above)
 2. Click `File` > `Import`
 3. Click `Gradle` > `Gradle Project` > `Next` > `Next`
 4. Click `Browse`, then locate the project's directory
 5. Click `Finish`

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
-  > * Depending on your connection speed and server load, it can even take up to 30 minutes for the setup to finish
-      (This is because Gradle downloads library files from servers during the project set up process)
+  > * Depending on your connection speed and server load, it can even take up to 30 minutes for the setup to finish (This is because Gradle downloads library files from servers during the project set up process)
   > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.

 ## Design

 ### Architecture

 <img src="images/Architecture.png" width="600"><br>
+>Figure 1: The Architecture Diagram <br>

-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The Architecture Diagram given above in Figure 1 explains the high-level design of WhatNow.
 Given below is a quick overview of each component.

-`Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
+`Main` has only one class called [`MainApp`](../src/main/java/seedu/whatnow/MainApp.java).
 It is responsible for,
-* At app launch: Initializes the components in the correct sequence, and connect them up with each other.
+* Initializing the components in the correct sequence, and connecting them up with each other at launch of the application.
-* At shut down: Shuts down the components and invoke cleanup method where necessary.
+* Shutting down the components and invoking cleanup method when necessary at shutdown.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.
 * `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.

 The rest of the App consists four components.